lnpad007/tr_aws_dev/README.md

 ##  Setup:
 I have tried to keep the setup bare minimum to efficiantly run the required components.
-1. The `Terraform` setup contains the configuration for VPC, Subnets, Bashion, ECR and S3.
+1. The `Terraform` setup contains the configuration for VPC, Subnets, Routes, Bastion host, ECR and S3.
 2. the rest of the setup has been done utilizing `Kops` to create the kubernetes cluster and on top of it, we deployed our docker image through AWS ECR.
 3. The private subnets are used to house the control plane and worker nodes and public one can be used for the bashion host to further manage the kubernetes environment.
 4. SSL offloading is done on the Loabbalancer using the domain certificate (created with ACM)